+It's crucial that use the native features on a mobile to maximise the user experience.
 We can see below the HTML for the card number field at the final stage of the checkout:

 On the right, you can see that the type is set to text, which means on a mobile device the default text keyboard will appear:

 A user will therefore have to switch back and forth between keyboards or long press on every number to get it to enter.
 This can be made easier by setting the HTML type to ‘tel’.
 This keyboard will appear when a user focusses into the field:

 Certain fields within your form will be asking users to enter only numeric characters: